The Roaring Game (film): Production

 In October 2024, it was announced that filming on the film wrapped along with a number of cast members, including Rourke, Rob Gronkowski, William Forsythe and Vanessa Angel.

 Release

 The Roaring Game premiered at the Rhode Island International Film Festival on August 9, 2025.
+In October 2025, Brainstorm Media picked up the film for distribution in the United States.
+The film was released in the United States on February 6, 2026.